|

 Cultivation: It is a

-rapidly growing species
+relatively rapid growing species

-.
+special treatment.
 Water regularly in summer, but do

 not overwater (Rot prone)

-Use pot with good drainage and a very porous potting media.
+Use pot with good drainage and a very porous potting media,

-Keep dry in winter.
+keep dry in winter.

 Feed with a high potassium